jackiehjm/stx-docs/doc/source/deploy_install_guides/r6_release/bare_metal/aio_duplex_install_kubernetes.rst

          # check existing size of docker fs
          system host-fs-list controller-0

             # check available space (Avail Size (GiB)) in cgts-vg LVG where docker fs is located
             system host-lvg-list controller-0

             # if existing docker fs size + cgts-vg available space is less than
             # 60G, you will need to add a new disk partition to cgts-vg.

                      # Assuming you have unused space on ROOT DISK, add partition to ROOT DISK.
                      # ( if not use another unused disk )

                      # Get device path of ROOT DISK
-            system host-show controller-0 | fgrep rootfs
+                     system host-show controller-0 | grep rootfs

                      # Get UUID of ROOT DISK by listing disks
                      system host-disk-list controller-0

                      # Create new PARTITION on ROOT DISK, and take note of new partition’s ‘uuid’ in response
                      # Use a partition size such that you’ll be able to increase docker fs size from 30G to 60G
                      PARTITION_SIZE=30
                      system host-disk-partition-add -t lvm_phys_vol controller-0 <root-disk-uuid> ${PARTITION_SIZE}

                      # Add new partition to ‘cgts-vg’ local volume group
                      system host-pv-add controller-0 cgts-vg <NEW_PARTITION_UUID>
                      sleep 2    # wait for partition to be added

             # Increase docker filesystem to 60G
             system host-fs-modify controller-0 docker=60